BooleanCube/keylab.nvim/README.md

 ## Commands
 - `:KeylabStart` : Start a keylab session
+- `:KeylabStop` : Stops a keylab session
 - `:KeylabClearPerf` : Clear the performance database and reset all data.
-(Lost data can't be restored so use it carefull)
+(Lost data can't be restored so use it carefully)
 - `:keylabReload` : Reloads keylab in the current neovim instance (more useful for contribtors)

 ## Setup